macconnolly/smart-meet-lite/011_Implementation_Progress_Update.md

 ### 2. Cache Not Working - Architectural Insight

 **The Subtle Bug:**
-When LLM calls fail, the code path is:
+When LLM calls fail, the code path i
-1. Try LLM comparison → Fails
-2. Use simple comparison → Success
-3. Return results → **Never stores in cache**

 **Why This Happens:**
 ```python